GodExious/BlenderNodeEditor/README.md

-# QuickUse
+# NodeEditor
-QuickUse addon for blender
+NodeEditor addon for blender
-NodeEditor addon for blender(todo)
+learn from @atticus-lv

-# show
+will re-write to build model-editor